lautarodelosheros/ScrollingFormHelper/README.md

 ## Installation

+ScrollingFormHelper is available through Swift Package Manager, simply add it as a new dependency.

-ScrollingFormHelper is available through [CocoaPods](https://cocoapods.org).
+ScrollingFormHelper is also available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby